maher460/Pitt_CS1550_recitation_materials/project1/README.md

 ## Step 1: Download QEMU for your machine

 Note that you will be running QEMU on your own machine in order to test your kernel.
 QEMU is a virtual machine.
 So, if your kernel runs on QEMU on your machine, then it should run on QEMU on any machine.
-Only follow the instructions that is associated with your machine in this section.
+Only follow the instructions that is associated with your own machine in this section.

 ### Windows